JacenBoy/shokuhou/README.md

 Testing a newly set up SMTP server is easy to do using Telnet, but remembering the syntax for SMTP commands sucks.
 I couldn't find anything that did what I wanted to do, so I made this as a way to automate the basic SMTP test so I wouldn't have to remember things anymore.

 ## What does it do?
-Shokuhou will autmoatically go through the process of running the basic commands required to send a test email, reporting each step of the way and letting you know exactly where it failed.
+Shokuhou will automatically go through the process of running the basic commands required to send a test email, reporting each step of the way and letting you know exactly where it failed.

+## Why Javascript?
+Some people may wonder who in their right mind would write a program like this in Javascript.

 ## Usage
 Shokuhou is a command-line application with three required parameters.